Garie Beach to Era Beach Coastal Walk

 Walking trail behind Garie Beach

-It’s a popular swimming and surfing beach with excellent facilities like toilets, a kiosk, a large car park, and a picnic area.
+It’s a popular spot for swimming and surfing, offering excellent facilities such as toilets, a kiosk, a large car park, and a picnic area.

-Swimming can often be challenging at Garie Beach as the water can be pretty rough there, so it’s recommended to always stay between the flags.
+Swimming at Garie Beach can be challenging due to rough waters, so it’s always recommended to stay between the flags for safety.

 2. Little Garie Beach

-After walking about 500 metres, the trail behind Garie Beach soon reaches a much smaller strip of sand, which is referred to as Little Garie Beach.
+After about 500 metres, the trail behind Garie Beach leads to a much smaller strip of sand known as Little Garie Beach.

 Little Garie Beach